Effective Date: March 16, 2020

 Privacy Shield Policy

 - How to Contact TRUCE With Inquiries or Complaints.
 In compliance with the EU-US and Swiss-US Privacy Shield Principles, TRUCE commits to resolve complaints about your privacy and our collection or use of your personal information.
-EU or Swiss individuals with questions or concerns about the use of their Personal Data should contact TRUCE at [email protected].
+UK, EU, or Swiss individuals with questions or concerns about the use of their Personal Data should contact TRUCE at [email protected].

 - Data Access and Use Limitation Rights.
 Your rights to access, and the choices and means TRUCE offers you for limiting the use and disclosure of your Personal Data are described above in the subsection entitled “Your Data Rights Under GDPR.”